stacyliu16/M5-forecasting-challenge/README.md

 **Prophet Notebook**: This notebook will be used to model sales using Facebook Prophet model. (https://github.com/stacyliu16/M5-forecasting-challenge/blob/master/M5%20Forecasting%20Challenge%20-%20Prophet%20Model%20Deep%20Dive.ipynb)

-**LightGBM Notebook (To be uploaded)**: This notebook will be used to model sales using LightGBM model.
+**LightGBM Notebook**: This notebook will be used to model sales using LightGBM model. (https://github.com/stacyliu16/M5-forecasting-challenge/blob/master/M5%20Forecasting%20Challenge%20-%20LightGBM%20Deep%20Dive.ipynb)

 **LSTM Notebook (To be uploaded)**: This notebook will be used to model sales using LSTM model.